LMBishop/Quests/README.md

 #### 🤝 Contributing to Quests
 See [CONTRIBUTING.md](https://github.com/LMBishop/Quests/blob/master/CONTRIBUTING.md)

-Quests is split into separate modules:
-- **common** - contains abstract classes and common code used to create a Quests plugin
-- **bukkit** - an implementation of Quests for Bukkit (this is where you will most likely make changes)
-- **bungee** - for BungeeCord, this isn't a Quests plugin, see [this issue](https://github.com/LMBishop/Quests/issues/180) for more info

-For instructions on building Quests, see [Downloads / Building](#💾-Downloads-/-Building).

 ## 📖 Wiki
 Quests provides a highly detailed and well maintained [wiki](https://github.com/LMBishop/Quests/wiki/).
 The information there is very useful to new users of the plugin.